South Mountains State Park – Why we like it

 Even though there are no other mountains in the area, the South Mountains were once part of the Blue Ridge Mountains which are part of the Appalachian Mountains.
 Don’t let the location fool you, the climbs are challenging.

-When we finally reach the intersection with Upper Falls Trail, things improve.
+When we finally reach the intersection with Upper Falls Trail where we make a right, things improve.
 It’s still a hill, but the incline is less steep and at this point, even a small win is a success.

 When the front group reaches the sign for the Jacob Fork campsites, I usually hear their cries of victory.
 Although once I heard the cries a little too early.